intelowlproject/docs/docs/GreedyBear/Usage.md

 - `recurrence_probability` (0.0-1.0): Indicates the likelihood that an IOC will reappear within the next 24 hours.
 Higher values suggest greater persistence of the threat.
 - `expected_interactions` (0+): Estimates the number of honeypot interactions anticipated from the IOC in the next 24 hours, indicating potential activity level.

-The response includes a new field:

-_Available from version >= 3.2.0_

-- `attacker_country`: The country associated with the attacking IP address.

 These predictions are based on historical interaction patterns and are updated once a day, shortly after midnight UTC.
 They are the foundation of the `likely_to_recur` and `most_expected_hits` prioritization mechanisms.

+Additional fields available in the response:

+- `attacker_country` _(from version >= 3.2.0)_: The country associated with the attacking IP address.
+- `tags` _(from version >= 3.3.0)_: A list of tags attached to the IOC, each containing `key`, `value`, and `source`.
+(Only included when `format=json`).

 Check the [API specification](https://intelowlproject.github.io/docs/GreedyBear/Api-docs/#docs.Submodules.GreedyBear.api.views.feeds.feeds_advanced) or the to get all the details about how to use the available APIs.

 ## Advanced Feeds API
 _Available from version >= 1.4.0_

-For authenticated users, GreedyBear offers an additional API endpoint that provides similar functionality to the Feeds API but with enhanced customization options.
+For authenticated users, GreedyBear offers an additional API endpoint that provides similar functionality to the Feeds API but with enhanced customization options like filtering by tags.
 ```
 https://<greedybear_site>/api/feeds/advanced/?<query_params>
 ```